davekinkead/big-data-and-democracy/third-time-lucky.md

 The third corrupting factor, apathy, weakens democracy by discouraging interest and participation in politics.
 As a result, those who vote or otherwise influence political decisions are less representative of the entire society.
 The lack of interest in politics by sections of the community may be exploited by others to allow political inequalities to continue or expand at the expense of the apathetic.

-### Bad actors need not change peoples from antagonists to protagonists

 It should be made clear here that demagogues and sophists don't need to change the voting patterns of large swaths of the citizenry in order to subvert the epistemic value of democracy.
 Small shifts at the margins are often sufficient.
 Trump's win in the 2016 US Presidential election, for example, was decided by fewer than 100,000 votes across three key states of Michigan, Pennsylvania, and Wisconsin (@fec2016).

 Neither do they need to radically shift the beliefs of the citizenry from one side of an issue to the other.
 Empiric research suggests that it is very difficult to change voting behaviour of citizens who already identify with a party or issue (@cite).
 Despite our cognitive flaws, and often because of them, it is difficult to alter entrenched beliefs (@cite belief preservation).
 Instead, demagogues and sophists can undermine epistemic democracy in four key ways: increasing voter turnout amongst protagonistic voters; suppressing voter turnout amongst antagonistic voters; shifting voter preference amongst undecided voters; and undermining confidence in the legitimacy of democratic outcomes.

-# Act II - The Network & The Demos
+# Part II - The Network & The Demos

-### To be a _demos_, the people need a shared conception of identity

 The idea of democracy presupposes the notion of a _demos_ - some determinate group of individuals who form a _people_.
 It is this people, and not some other, for whom democracy is the rule of, by, and for.
 It is this people, and not some other, who share political rights and owe duties to each other.

 A stable democracy requires a shared identity and culture.
 Its people need to identify as one group if they are to hold sufficient solidarity necessary for collective rule.
 Without this shared identity, the _demos_ is likely to fracture into smaller _demoi_.
 This shared identity need not be exclusive however.
 An individual may identify with multiple overlapping _peoples_ but the individuals within a _people_ must always identify as one.

-### A shared identity requires a way to communicate and share information

 A shared identity however, requires some means to share it.
 A _demos_ requires some form of communication network for its culture, norms, and political messages to be transmitted, understood, and evaluated by citizens.
 The classical model of communication has four components: the communication source, the message communicated, the medium or channel used, and the receiver of the communication [@lilleber_key_2006, p.
 17].
 These components form a network.
 The nodes in a network are the sources and receivers of messages sent across the medium connecting them and the pattern of these connections are the network's _topology_.